Return to Cabin by the Lake: Plot

 Stanley takes over as director, micromanaging every aspect of the film.
 At the lake, Paul confronts Alison about her part in the production.
 He apologizes for scaring her at the tank and invites her to meet him at the bar to discuss his sister.
 Paul gives details of Kimberly's death that eerily correspond with those from Stanley himself, rousing Alison's suspicions.
 When she confronts Stanley, he gives her a drugged glass of wine that renders her unconscious.
 She awakens in Stanley's cabin basement, chained to the floor by her ankle just like all his previous victims.
 As he greets her with food, the scars on his forearm confirm his identity.

 Paul repeatedly calls the set looking for Alison, but is told that she finished rewriting the script and went home.
 Stanley then falsely informs Paul that he is planning to scrap the production and invites Paul to meet him at the stage that night.
 Stanley directs the final scene of the movie, but secretly rigs a light fixture to fall into the tank and electrocute the actress inside.
 When Paul arrives on set just afterwards, Stanley frames him for the incident and sends him fleeing.

 Stanley coerces the actors playing Mallory and Boone to come back to the set for one final shot, then returns to the cabin where a defiant Alison manipulates him into bringing her to the stage.
 She tries to warn the two actors that Stanley is planning to kill them, but to no avail.
 While looking for Alison, Paul discovers she was abducted by Stanley.

 Holding them at gunpoint, Stanley carries out his plan to drown Mallory's actress.
 As the actor playing Boone struggles to free her, Alison pushes Stanley off the platform before shooting the tank with Stanley's gun, flooding the stage.
 Paul returns to help, but Alison is recaptured by Stanley and forced into his car.
 While driving, Alison deliberately crashes the car and escapes, but Stanley recovers and pursues her back to the cabin.

 Stanley finds her hiding in the bathroom, but Alison strikes him with a towel rack and knocks him into a bathtub full of water.
 After a brief standoff, she throws a hair dryer into the tub and electrocutes him.
 The police arrive with Paul but a search of the cabin yields no sign of Stanley.
-They find his boat on the lake, and Alison finds a watch he had stolen from JC on the dock.
+They find his boat on the lake, and Alison finds a watch he had stolen from J.C. on the dock.
 The police decide they will drag the lake tomorrow and try to reassure Alison that Stanley is dead.

 A news report states that Cabin by the Lake was a surprise hit in its opening weekend, earning $36 million at the box office with a sequel already in the works.
 Alison and Paul have since started a relationship, but Alison still has nightmares about Stanley, who is shown reading the newspaper article about the film's success.